S4-Hosting/S4-Open-Source-We-Use/README.md

 * Our utilities server running various monitoring services is Ubuntu and runs Statping as an uptime monitor.

 ### Changelog
 Major OS, infrastructure, and software component updates listed only.

+29/06/20

+Implemented new uptime monitoring and status page system, based on Statping

 27/06/20

 Moved backup servers from Frankfurt to Amsterdam
+(data centre has better PUE rating)

 11/06/20

-Updated MIAB 1.05 -> 1.06
+Updated MIAB 0.45 -> 0.46
 (to address Roundcube security vulnerability)

 8/06/20